DaleOrders/AWS-Study-Notes/README.md

 This is a numeric setting on DNS records in seconds.
 Allows the admin to specify how long the query can be stored at the resolver server.
-If you need to upgrade the records, it is smart to lower the TTL value first.
+If you need to upgrade the records, it is smart to lower the TTL value first to ensure that previous copies of the record can be removed in minimal time.

 Getting the answer from an Authoritative Source is known as an **Authoritative Answer**.